matteo14c/HaploCoV/docs/source/haplocov.rst

 Indicates that in the interval of time comprised between April 1rst and April 28th, at Dehli the candidate lineage/variant increased its prevalence from 0.03 (3%) to 0.08 (8%).
 The numbers in brackets, 76 and 117 respectively, indicate the total number of genomic sequences used to estimate the prevalence.

-The sentence ` The candidate variant/lineage did not show an increase in prevalece greater than the threshold at any interval or locale ` is used when no data are available and/or the novel variant did not show an increase in its prevalence.
+The sentence ` The candidate variant/lineage did not show an increase in prevalence greater than the threshold at any interval or locale ` is used when no data are available and/or the novel variant did not show an increase in its prevalence.

 **Prevalence in time**